Followers

 Massachusetts coastline

-and helped save the revolution
+Marblehead Sailors helped save the Revolution

 HMS Somerset vs Neptune

-Somerset was involved in another brief but important incident during the war, the Battle of Chelsea Creek.
-On the night of 27 May 1775, the armed schooner, HMS Diana ran aground in Chelsea Creek while attempting to keep Americans from driving British livestock from Noddle's Island in Boston Harbor.
+The Somerset was involved in another brief but significant incident during the war, the Battle of Chelsea Creek.
+On the night of May 27, 1775, the armed schooner HMS Diana ran aground in Chelsea Creek while trying to stop Americans from driving British livestock off Noddle's Island in Boston Harbor.
 The American rebels set fire to the ship.
-HMS Somerset's tender, Britannia was able to rescue Diana's crew.
-Later, it took part in the ferocious river fighting at Fort Mifflin near Philadelphia.
+HMS Somerset's tender, Britannia, was able to rescue the crew of the Diana.
+Later, it participated in the fierce river fighting at Fort Mifflin near Philadelphia.

 HMS Somerset